Picture of a baby who has woken in the night

 Beyond 6 months of age, babies can begin to form habit wakes - these typically happen at the exact same time every night.
 If you are feeding your baby multiple times a night, yet you think they surely don’t need the milk, they may be waking out of habit rather than hunger.

-Night wakes between 8-12 months of age
+Night waking at 8-12 months

 Feeding/Habit wake